longears/pixelslinger/README.md

 Pixel destinations
 ------------------

-* `--dest screen` -- Print the pixel values to the screen for debugging
+* `--dest print` -- Print the pixel values to the screen for debugging
 * `--dest spi` -- Directly control an LED string attached to the SPI bus
 * `--dest hostname:port` -- Send Open Pixel Control messages to the given machine
 * `--dest /dev/null` -- Send pixels nowhere.
 Useful for benchmarking pixel sources.